fterh/leetcode-curation-topical/README.md

 Essentially, this is a curation of questions that I personally use to prepare for technical interviews.

+Sign up with [Triplebyte](https://triplebyte.com/iv/axLndCI/cp) for free to interview once and apply for multiple top tech companies!

 ## Arrays/Strings
 * [Maximum subarray](https://leetcode.com/problems/maximum-subarray/) (easy)
 * [Reverse string](https://leetcode.com/problems/reverse-string/) (easy)